SunflowerAries/xv6/guide/Lab1 Booting.md

 ### 1.2.1 x86 assembly

 Our project is mainly composed of C language and x86 assembly.
 For GNU, we use the x86 assembly of the AT&T syntax.
 We do recommend reading the [Brennan's Guide to Inline Assembly](http://www.delorie.com/djgpp/doc/brennan/brennan_att_inline_djgpp.html).
-It gives a good and quite brief description of the AT&T assembly syntax we'll using with the GNU assembler.
+It gives a good and quite brief description of the AT& assembly syntax we'll using with the GNU assembler.

 ## 1.3 The boot loader